2018 FIFA World Cup qualification – CONCACAF first round: Matches

-Bermuda won 8–0 on aggregate and advanced to the second round against Bahamas.
+Bermuda won 8–0 on aggregate and advanced to the second round against Guatemala.

-Dominica won 3–2 on aggregate and advanced to the second round against British Virgin Islands.
+Dominica won 3–2 on aggregate and advanced to the second round against Canada.

-Barbados won 4–1 on aggregate and advanced to the second round against U.S. Virgin Islands.
+Barbados won 4–1 on aggregate and advanced to the second round against Aruba.

-Saint Kitts and Nevis won 12–4 on aggregate and advanced to the second round against Turks and Caicos Islands.
+Saint Kitts and Nevis won 12–4 on aggregate and advanced to the second round against El Salvador.

-Nicaragua won 8–0 on aggregate and advanced to the second round against Anguilla.
+Nicaragua won 8–0 on aggregate and advanced to the second round against Suriname.

 1–1 on aggregate.
 Belize won on the away goals rule and advanced to the second round against Dominican Republic.

-Curaçao won 4–3 on aggregate and advanced to the second round against Montserrat.
+Curaçao won 4–3 on aggregate and advanced to the second round against Cuba.